 A little anecdote – not so anecdotal – about the arrival of a new employee.
 Doesn't this remind you of a situation you've already experienced?

-(the new guy) - Hello, I'm Pierre, I was told to come here at 9am because I've just been hired in the marketing department.
+(the new guy) – Hello, I'm Pierre, I was told to come here at 9 a.m. because I just got hired in the marketing department.

-It's the first day, and it doesn't start well...
-For a new employee, arriving at a new company is a bit like starting a new school year: remember that mix of stress and excitement, discovering a new class, new teachers and every year the same good resolution: "this year, I'm going to be perfect"...
+It's the first day, and it's already off to a bad start...
+For a new employee, arriving in a new company is a bit like the first day of school: remember that mix of stress and excitement, discovering a new class, new teachers, and every year the same good resolution: "this year, I'm going to be perfect."

-Except that, if when you arrive, everyone is indifferent, and you have no office, no computer... your motivation can quickly wane.
+However, if upon your arrival, everyone is indifferent, and you have no office, no computer... your motivation can quickly wane.

 Maintenant parlons chiffres, selon une étude du cabinet Robert Walters de novembre 2024, un cadre sur deux estiment que l'intégration dans l'entreprise est décevante.